Find out what ASMR meaning is

 Typical triggers are whispering, eating sounds, massages, rain sounds, role play, brushing sounds, painting and haircuts.

 Understanding Autonomous Sensory Meridian Response

-If you have searched for asmr meaning I thought it may be worthwhile breaking down what does asmr mean and understanding why the phrase ASMR is used to describe the effects that it has on so many people.
+If you have searched for asmr meaning I thought it may be worthwhile breaking down what does asmr mean and understanding why the phrase, or acronym, ASMR is used to describe the effects that it has on so many people.